The Zercher deadlift is a rarely-seen exercise in most commercial gyms but remains a highly underrated exercise.

 Start by setting your feet in a wide deadlift stance.
 The distance between your heels should definitely be wider than your normal conventional deadlift stance.
 This will allow enough space for your upper body to hinge forward between your thighs to pick up the barbell at a later step.

 Once you have your stance width, point your toes outwards by about 15-30 degrees.
-Finally, shuffle forwards or backward in order to have the middle of your feet centered directly under the barbell.
+Finally, shuffle forwards or backward to have the middle of your feet centered directly under the barbell.

 Step 2: Squat Down And Hunch Forward

-Next, you’ll need to squat down to get closer to the barbell.
+Next, you must squat down to get closer to the barbell.

-Once you get into the bottom of your squat, push your shoulders forward.
+Once you get to the bottom of your squat, push your shoulders forward.
 This should cause your upper back to round over and your upper body to hunch forward.